bethcha/newsoverview/README.md

 en_news = EnglishWorldNews()
 en_country_list = en_news.en_list()
 ```
-To call news from individual countries, follow the format `en_news.country()`, eg for Tanzanian headlines, call  en_news.tanzania()`.
+To call news from individual countries, follow the format `en_news.country()`, eg.  for Tanzanian headlines, call  en_news.tanzania()`.
 All countries will follow this format.

 You can create your own custom `en_news` function, for example:
 ```python